kroshu/kuka_drivers/doc/wiki/2_KSS_RSI.md

 Upload the generated file to the controller as described in [Update and upload configuration files](#update-and-upload-configuration-files).

 > [!NOTE]
-> The SEND section of the generated file always uses KRC built-in values (`DEF_RIst`, `DEF_AIPos`, `DEF_EIPos`, `DEF_Delay`).
-These values correspond to fixed XML element names on the KRC side.
-If your RSIX context uses different element names for these built-in signals, a custom RSIX context must be configured on the KRC side; the script will print a warning in that case.
+> In the SEND section, motion-state groups that use the default KRC element names are emitted using the KRC built-in shortcuts (`RIst` → `DEF_RIst`, `AIPos` → `DEF_AIPos`, `EIPos` → `DEF_EIPos`), and `Delay` is always emitted as `DEF_Delay` after all configurable SEND fields.
+Groups that use custom element/attribute names are expanded into individual, explicitly-indexed `<ELEMENT>` entries so the generated file matches your YAML exactly.
+Such custom SEND element names require a matching custom RSIX context configured on the KRC side.

 ### Usage